lykyjxs/lykyjxs/README.md

 - 👋 Hi, I'm YanKo

-- 📖 My research interests include Perception for Autonomous Driving and Embodied AI
+- 📖 My research interests include Perception for Autonomous Driving🚗 and Embodied AI🤖
 - ✏️ The field of AI is moving incredibly fast.
 Continuous learning is key to navigating this shift.
 Welcome to my web, where I share my projects and learning notes.
 Let's grow together!🤝

 - 📫 You can get in touch with me by email at lykyjxs@163.com